 Your employer may also request a reopening if there is good and sufficient reason for missing the hearing.

 If your employer is appealing a determination allowing you benefits and your employer does not appear at the hearing, the case will automatically be decided in your favor.

-The decision will be mailed to you as soon after the hearing as possible.
+The decision will be mailed to you as soon as possible after the hearing.
 If you do not receive a decision within three weeks, contact the Telephone Claims Center or the Administrative Law Judge section where you had your hearing (the phone number is on the notice of hearing).

 The decision will set forth the facts found from evidence, the reasons for the findings, and the decision itself.
 There will also be an explanation of how to file an appeal with the Unemployment Insurance Appeal Board if you disagree with the decision.